capnhowyoudo/Office365-Powershell-Scripts/Entra-Connect/Merge_AD_And_Cloud_Accounts.md

 Remove "SERVERNAME" Replace with the name of the server that has your Entra Connect installed.

-Replace the below command in Step 3 & 9 if needed.
+Replace the below cmdlet in Step 3 & 9 if needed.

     Invoke-Command -ComputerName SERVERNAME -ScriptBlock { Import-Module ADSync; Start-ADSyncSyncCycle -PolicyType Delta }